vaishnavucv/Project-winEvasion-Redteam/Project-Files/README.md

 ## Objectives
 The primary objective of this project is to develop an innovative approach that integrates the MITRE ATT&CK Matrix with sophisticated red team techniques to identify and exploit security vulnerabilities within Windows 10 and Windows 11 operating systems.

+## Expected Outcomes
+- Detailed report examining the efficacy of Windows Defender and identifying possible weaknesses within Windows 10 and 11.
+- Creation of FUD payloads that can bypass the latest Windows security measures.
+- An advanced red team strategy guide enhanced by the MITRE ATT&CK Matrix.

+## Impact
+This project will significantly impact cybersecurity by uncovering new insights into the security vulnerabilities of modern operating systems, aiding professionals in better predicting and defending against future cyber threats.

+## Conclusion
+The project aims to advance red team engagements and push the limits of current cybersecurity practices, providing deep insights and tools for better security measures.

 ## Environment Setup

 ### Prerequisites